-- 1. You must include the type of paper submission you are proposing (Complete Research, Complete Theory, Complete Evidence-based Practice, Work in Progress, or GIFTS) in the first sentence of your abstract (e.g., "This Work in Progress paper will describe ... ").
+- 1. You must include the type of paper submission you are proposing (Complete Research, Complete Theory, Complete Evidence-based Practice, Work in Progress, or GIFTS) in the first sentence of your abstract (e.g., "This Work in Progress paper will describe...", or "This Complete Research paper details...").
 WIP and GIFTS Paper submissions must also include the appropriate label in the paper title. - 2.
 Submissions must follow the ASEE Abstract Format guidelines with the exception that FPD requires a longer, detailed abstract (see #3, below). - 3.
-FPD customarily uses detailed abstracts for the abstract review process.
+FPD uses detailed abstracts for the abstract review process.
 Detailed abstracts are generally one full page of text (600-750 words maximum) and include the following: a motivation, a brief background on the problem being addressed or the theory being used to address a problem, methods/assessment, and results (or anticipated results).
-Abstracts are required to be text-only, so please save your figures and tables for the draft paper submission. - 4.
-Abstracts and manuscripts are reviewed using an anonymous process.
-Do not include the names of authors or of institutions anywhere in the body of the submitted document or its headings, in any figures/images or references provided, or in the file name or document properties.
+Abstracts are required to be text-only, so please save figures and tables for the draft paper submission. - 4.
+Abstracts are reviewed using a double-blind process.
+Do not include the names of authors or of institutions anywhere in the body of the submitted document or its headings, in any references included, or in the file name or document properties.